BloomTech-Labs/CS8-jobme/client/README.md

   * ex: USER_LOGIN_SUCCESS, USER_LOGIN_ERROR, USER_LOGIN_LOADING

 # Styling Guidelines
+===

-* Component styling should be done in LESS.
+* Component styling should be done in `components/styles` as styled-components.
+  Example: `components/styles/profileStyles.js` is where profile specific styles go
+  Format: ````export const CreditsContainer = [styled.div || Container.extend]`
+                min-width: 400px;
+                max-width: 800px;
+                width: 100%;
+                display: flex;
+                flex-direction: row;
+              `;```

+* Check global styles in `components/styles/globalStyles.js` before creating new one.
+  This way we won't have to update several files every time there is a style change.

-* Container styling should be done in LESS, but can use inline styling.
+* All styling should originate from `component/styles/index.js`